ianomad/ianomad.github.io/_posts/2017-02-19-Android-Libraries-part-1.md

 ---
 layout: post
-title:  "Android: The Most Popular Libraries for any decent MVP.
-Part 1."
+title:  "Android Fun Libraries.
+Part 1"
 date:   2017-02-28 20:00
 categories: android
 excerpt: "This article is about the most popular libraries I found to be super useful."
 ---

-# Android Libraries - Part 1
+# Android Fun Libraries.
+Part 1

 This article is about the most popular libraries I found to be super useful.
 Most of them I learnt on Android Bootcamp organized by [Codepath](https://codepath.com/).